Butanium/tiny-activation-dashboard/README.md

 ## Motivation

 There are some other good feature activations dashboard tools out there, but I found them very hard to hack on when I wanted to add support for Crosscoders.
-This implementation is not as complete or as polished, but it is easy to hack and extend for new use cases.
+This implementation is not as complete as https://github.com/jbloomAus/SAEDashboard or even the simplier https://github.com/callummcdougall/sae_vis but in my honest non-biased-at-all opinion, this implementation seems easier to hack on?

 If you're looking for a quick and easy to setup tool for feature analysis, this might be the one for you.